Python and Power BI

 Now that you have created a data frame, resave the script in a variable and name it date_table.
 Then, call that variable at the end of the script.

 To add more data to the table, input date_table and place the data you want to add in the square brackets.
 In this example, Year was added.

-To get the value of Year, you need to determine the datatype.
+To get the value of the Year, you need to determine the datatype.
 In another cell, input date_table.info() and press Shift + Enter.
-You’ll then see an information about the datatype which is a datetime type.
-Since it’s a datetime type, you can use different attributes or methods from the data frame.
+You’ll then see information about the datatype which is a DateTime type.
+Since it’s a DateTime type, you can use different attributes or methods from the data frame.

 Next, open a new cell and input the following.

 The dt.year function gives you access to different functions and methods in the data frame.
 After running the script, you’ll have a table with the values of Year.

 From there, copy the syntax and place it in the main scripting cell.
 Equate the script with the date_table[‘Year’] and run the script.
 After that, you’ll see a Year column in the date table.

 Adding Month And Time Columns